 This fertilizer offers long-lasting results for your fruit trees and does not harm the environment, humans or pets since it’s organic.
 The nutrients are distributed aggressively and quickly via the roots of the trees.

-Dying or yellowing fruit trees will revive within few days after application, and you will be amazed by the quantity and quality of blooms and flowers.
+Dying or yellowing fruit trees will revive within a few days after application, and you will be amazed by the quantity and quality of blooms and flowers.

 Like many other fertilizers by Jobe’s, this fruit tree fertilizer also contains the special Biozome.
 It is beneficial microorganisms that improve the organic activity in the soil.
 So you are not only helping your fruit trees but also doing a long-term favor to your soil.